End Of Year Summary

 let pattern = "/usr/lib/modules/(version:*)/*".parse::<fnmatch::Pattern>()?;

-Our new fnmatch crate, heavily inspired by Python fnmatch, compiles specially format glob strings to Regex, extending with capture groups for named variables.
+Our new :material-github: fnmatch crate, heavily inspired by Python fnmatch, compiles specially format glob strings to Regex, extending with capture groups for named variables.
 In YAML, it looks a bit like this:

 handlers: